 Local attractions include a historic cave and Cultural Museum – a perfectly preserved Banyaruguru hut, filled with valued local artifacts that were once the tools of everyday life.

-This community run establishment also offers three, fully furnished private bandas and a campsite.
-All visitors are invited to use our restaurant and bar, and enjoy our evening traditional dance performances.
-A generous portion of your activity and accommodation fees go directly to community development, conservation and educational projects.
+This community-run establishment offers three, fully furnished private bandas and a campsite.
+All visitors are invited to use our restaurant and bar and enjoy our evening traditional dance performances.
+A generous portion of your activity and accommodation fees go directly to community development, conservation, and educational projects.

 The Kazinga Channel is an oasis for many of the fascinating species that inhabit the park, and taking a boat tour along it gives visitors the chance to cruise just meters from hundreds of enormous hippos and buffalos while elephants linger on the shoreline.

 An average of 60 bird species can be spotted during the trip.
 Carrying up to 40 passengers, the boats guarantee a seat with a view, while expert ranger guides narrate the creatures’ stories.

 Launch trips last two hours and runs three or four times a day.
 They can be booked through the Visitor Information Centre in Mweya, (+256 782 387805)

 For visitors who yearn to get up close to wild African fauna, a research trip is a rewarding adventure.
 This new and unique experience allows visitors to actively participate in monitoring some of the exotic birds and mammals that fill the park, using locator devices and learning habituation calls, as well as monitoring weather, surroundings, and behavior.
 The results are added to researchers’ databases, contributing valuable information to the overall understanding of wildlife ecology – and helping to conserve this wonderful ecosystem.